Kennyatu23/digital-rain-cpp/index.md

 <img src="https://raw.githubusercontent.com/Kennyatu23/digital-rain-cpp/main/docs/assets/images/DigitalRain.png" width="400" height="300">

-This image is the out put othe first piece of code I implemented.
-The code shows the class DigitalRain and the object rain created. you can see I have set the cursor to start at column (x) position three and the row (y) to one.
+This image is the output of the first piece of code I implemented.
+The code shows the class DigitalRain and the object rain which I created.
+You can see I have set the cursor to start at column (x) position three and the row (y) to one.
 This starts the cursor three positions in from the side of the console and one position down from top of the console.

 main.cpp code for above image::
 'int main()
 {

 	DigitalRain rain;          // Class(Digitalrain) Object(rain)

 	while (1) {
 		int x = 3;	   // starting column of character (X) int y = 1;	   // starting row of character (top of screen would be 0) (Y)
 		//int maxRow = rain.screenHeight;

 		int x1 = 6;       // starting column of character (X)
 		int y1 = 1;	  // starting row of character (top of screen would be 0) (Y)

 		int maxRow = rain.screenHeight;